Marshall Farnam Hurd: Early life and career

-Hurd was born on June 10, 1823 in Scipio, Cayuga County, New York, to Marshall Hurd (1794–1823) and Abbie Farnam.
+Hurd was born on June 10, 1823, in Scipio, New York, to Marshall Hurd and Abbie Farnam.
 Hurd's mother Abbie, was the sister of Henry Farnam of New Haven, Connecticut, the builder of the Chicago, Rock Island and Pacific Railroad, and under whose auspices the first surveys were made for the Pacific Railroad Surveys in 1855–1860.
 Hurd's father and mother died within a few months of each other in 1823.
-The children were separated and Hurd was raised by his uncle, Davis Hurd (1788–1868) and his wife, Amanda Turner Hurd (1791–1866).
+The children were separated and Hurd was raised by his uncle, Davis Hurd and his wife, Amanda Turner Hurd.